-The Norwegian Space Centre (NSC) is a government agency under the Ministry of Trade, Industry and Fisheries.
-The NSC was established in 1987, when Norway became a member of the European Space Agency (ESA).
+The Norwegian Space Agency (NOSA) is a government agency under the Ministry of Trade, Industry and Fisheries.
+The Agency was established in 1987, when Norway became a member of the European Space Agency (ESA).

-In 2017, the total budget is NOK 1034 million and the NSC currently has 40 employees.
+In 2014, the total budget is NOK 879 million and NOSA currently has 39 employees.

-In accordance with governmental guidelines and in co-operation with and to benefit Norwegian industry, research, public-sector bodies and Norwegian interest in general, the objectives of the Norwegian Space Centre are to:
+In accordance with governmental guidelines and in co-operation with and to benefit Norwegian industry, research, public-sector bodies and Norwegian interest in general, the objectives of the Norwegian Space Agency are to:

 The Norwegian Space Centre is now called the Norwegian Space Agency.

 Nucleus will be the core of a new launch system for small satellites.

 The Norwegian pavilion at the International Astronautical Congress 2018 will ...

 Christian Hauglie-Hanssen is the Norwegian Space Centre’s new director genera...